-To aid/establish/ collaborate with any institution/association/ university(s) in India and abroad for imparting and promoting any art, science or any other field of education, environmental awareness, social service and rural education
+- Protection of national heritage, art and culture; setting up of public libraries; promotion and development of traditional art and handicrafts

+- To aid/establish/

+collaborate with any

+institution/association/

+university(s) in

+India and abroad

+for imparting and

+promoting any art,

+science or any other

+field of education,

+environmental

+awareness, social

+service and rural

+education

+- To accept

+donations and raise

+subscriptions from

+the members of the

+foundation or others

+in India or abroad

+for fulfilling the aims

+and objects of the

+foundation and to

+further its interests

+as enumerated

+above

-To make available to other organisations, both public and private, various resources to research either as a grant or for an agreed consideration To accept donations and raise subscriptions from the members of the foundation or others in India or abroad for fulfilling the aims and objects of the foundation and to further its interests as enumerated above To establish and maintain libraries to achieve the foundations' aims and objectives while furthering interest as discussed above
+- To establish and maintain libraries to achieve the foundations' aims and objectives while furthering interest as discussed above

-To institute, defend, join in or support, legal proceedings of any nature relating to or affecting the aims, objectives and affairs of the foundation or the interest of other arrangements with any person, government, public body, municipal local or otherwise For training and promoting rural sports, nationally recognised sports, paralympic sports and Olympic sports
+- To establish collaborative linkages with national and international organisations having similar or complementary objectives and sponsor/ host events related to the purpose pursuant to such collaborations.
+To disseminate through various modes of communication channels, the knowledge acquired through research to aid socio-environmental development. - To make available to other organisations, both public and private, various resources to research either as a grant or for an agreed consideration - To institute, defend, join in or support, legal proceedings of any nature relating to or affecting the aims, objectives and affairs of the foundation or the interest of other arrangements with any person, government, public body, municipal local or otherwise - For training and promoting rural sports, nationally recognised sports, paralympic sports and Olympic sports